nickleekf/RepData_PeerAssessment1/PA1_template.md

 ##      835
 ## 206.1698
 ```
-The 5-minute interval that, on average, contains the maximum number of steps is at interval 835.
+The 5-minute interval that contains the maximum average number of steps is at interval 835.
 It recorded a total average of 206.17 steps.

 ### 4. Imputing missing values
 Current situation: The total number of missing values is 2,304 of the total 17,568 observations.
 All of the missing values fall under the 'Steps' variable.
 The strategy for imputing missing data: Replace missing values (na) with the mean of the 5-minute interval.
 The impact of imputing missing data with the mean of 5-minute interval.
-See results above:
  * For the mean, there is no impact
  * For the median, there is minimal impact where the median is increased by 1.189
+See results below.

 ```r
 sum(is.na(dfActivity))